 - Applicability – how you position your work relative to current medical practice;

-- Particularity of the Study – a reflection of the study’s novelty factor.
+- The particularity of the Study – a reflection of the study’s novelty factor.

 Remember that the abstract body must not exceed 300 words.
-Last but not least, be careful to select relevant keywords – this will make it easier for people that may be interested in your work to find it in the abstract book.
+Last but not least, be careful to select relevant keywords – this will make it easier for people who may be interested in your work to find it in the abstract book.
 Keywords are not included in the 300-word limit.